mdavydov/ComputerVisionCourse/Module2Tasks.md

 5. Find projective transformation matrix using 4 point pairs
 6. Implement PatchMatch algorithm

+**Solutions should be uploaded to github project with subfolders task1...task6**

 ## Notes

 **In task 4** correctness of solution can be verified using cv functions: